verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 #include <stdio.h>
 ```

 It is about the missing header file `stdio.h`.
 C++ defines all function interfaces in header files.
 In the preprocessing step, the compiler will search the directories to find the header files.
 Here we are using the clang from `emsdk`.
 So it can not find the correct header file.
-And we notice that the current header search directories only includes:
+And we notice that the current header search directories only include:

 ```
 ignoring nonexistent directory "/include"